aeslaughter/moose/docs/content/documentation/modules/porous_flow/mass_lumping.md

 Specifically, $M^{\kappa}$ at a node depends only on the independent variables at that node.
-It has been shown in many studies that this lumping is advantageous for mass conservation and reduces spurious oscillations of the pressure around sharp fronts \citep{celia1990}.
+It has been shown in many studies that this lumping is advantageous for mass conservation and reduces spurious oscillations of the pressure around sharp fronts [citep:celia1990].

 The cause of oscillations around sharp fronts, and how mass lumping removes the oscillations, can be illustrated through a simple example.

 !media media/porous_flow/mass_lumping.png width=60% margin-left=10px caption=Two elements of length $L$.
 Linear Lagrange shape/test functions for each node are shown in red ($S_{0}$ for node 0, $S_{1}$ for node 1, and $S_{2}$ for node 2).
 Gravity acts in the direction $-z$.
 Gauss points are shown in green. id=fig:mass_lumping

-Consider the situation in \ref{fig:mass_lumping}, and suppose that Node 2 has high potential, and that Nodes 0 and 1 are at residual saturation where the relative permeability is zero.
+Consider the situation in [fig:mass_lumping], and suppose that Node 2 has high potential, and that Nodes 0 and 1 are at residual saturation where the relative permeability is zero.
 Then fluid will flow from Node 2 to Node 1 (and then to Node 0 in the next time step).
 For simplicity, imagine that the fluid